Police, Capitol Hill and BLM: a

 door.
 Babbitt was completely helpless; police could have let her get through the glass, which would have put her literally

-at their feet, and then easily have arrested her, meaning the shooting amounted to
+at their feet, and then easily could have arrested her, meaning the shooting amounted to

 Were Ms. Reid and NBC staff unaware that police shot Ashli Babbitt dead?